 Architect and public health researcher

-Born in Venezuela, Alvaro spent his childhood living in U.S.A. to later return and achieve an architecture diploma in Caracas.
-Years later, after completing construction management in Spain, he moved to Berlin, Germany.
-His vision to combine health and architecture got him accepted to study at the Charité Medical University of Berlin, being the first architect to achieve a Public Health master at this institution.
-Thesis: Walkability for Health (2015).
+Born in Venezuela, Alvaro spent most of his childhood in the U.S.A. to later return and achieve an architecture diploma in Caracas.
+In Spain, he completed construction management and then moved to Berlin, Germany.
+His vision to combine health and architecture got him accepted to study at the Charité Medical University of Berlin, the first architect to achieve a Public Health master at this institution.

-Alvaro also acts as associate editor for the Cities & Health Journal, initiated and manages the German Architects Declare for Climate and Biodiversity, and is an active member of the German Alliance for Global Health and the pedestrian advocacy group “Fuß e.V.” in Berlin.
-In Latin America, he collaborates with the Urban Planning Network “PlanRED Chile” and the Health Design Network “AVAIMS” in Venezuela.
+Alvaro also acts as commissioning editor for the Cities & Health Journal, collaborates with the German Architects Declare for Climate and Biodiversity, and is a member of the German Alliance for Global Health and the pedestrian advocacy group “Fuß e.V.” in Berlin.

 Concept to Creation

 ● Pocket Clinics and Hospitals for Indonesia – 12 CP, master students, TU-B 2017

 ● Raum Pilot a Center for Diabetes – 12 CP, master students, TU-B 2016

 ● Designing Medical Neighborhoods – 5 CP, master graduate students, POLIMI 2016

 ● Urban Walkability & Streetscape Design – 5 CP, master graduate students, TU-B 2016

 ● Urban Walkability – 3CP, master students, Dessau International Architecture (DIA) 2016